 Why I care about researching the topic of aphasia rehabilitation?

 Do you like to talk?
 If the answer is yes, then welcome to the club.
 I enjoy talking, whether it is to have a wonderful conversation, communicate my needs, feelings, emotions, have a hearty laugh, provide support and comfort to every other living being.
 Talking or spoken linguistic communication is a unique trait of human beings.
-Individuals with aphasia lose their ability to talk or be verbally fluent and meaningful in their conversations.
-However, they continue to retain their intellect after stroke.
-My primary motivation to research treatment options for aphasia lies in providing support in talking and communication to this gradually increasing population with stroke-induced aphasia.
+Individuals with aphasia, dementia, TBI lose their ability to talk or be verbally fluent and meaningful in their conversations.
+My primary motivation to research treatment options for neurogenic communication disorders lies in providing support in talking and communication to this gradually increasing population.

 Research Positions